Inspiring and Enriching Communities

 In our case, the purpose is to improve the local environment and to enrich the lives of the local community through practical conservation work and volunteering opportunities.

-I have led Chiltern Rangers since we spun out from the council in Sept 2013 – the past two years have flown by!
+I have led Chiltern Rangers since we spun out from Wycombe District Council in Sept 2013 – how time flies when you’re having fun!!

-Setting up a new social enterprise has been something of a learning curve which in reality more closely resembles the north face of the Eiger than a curve!
+Setting up a new social enterprise has been something of a learning curve, which in reality more closely resembles the north face of the Eiger than a curve especially in those early years.

-I really enjoy the sadly limited time I spend working in our woodlands and nature reserves, improving them for wildlife but crucially doing that work with people from all walks of life, from all parts of our community.
+I really enjoy the time I spend working in our woodlands and nature reserves, improving them for wildlife but crucially doing that conservation work with people from all walks of life, from all parts of our community.
+That much has never changed.

-As MD, much of my time is putting the three Ps (people, places and pounds) in place which make a project like the one above happen.
+As MD, much of my time is putting the three Ps (people, places and pounds) in place which make a project, like the one above, come to life.
 Once we line those up, we can set about making the people and the places better – that is the true power of social enterprise.

 It’s really important to me that as an organisation, we are as inclusive as possible and engage people of all ages and abilities.
-We give lots of volunteering and work experience opportunities to young people and people who may struggle in the mainstream for a number of reasons.
-Inclusivity has always been important to me, however this is driven even more so by my gorgeous daughter Holly (6) who has Angelman’s Syndrome – a rare neurological genetic disorder: www.angelmanuk.org
+We give lots of volunteering and work experience opportunities to young people and people who may struggle in the mainstream ‘system’ for a number of reasons.
+Inclusivity has always been important to me, however this is driven even more so by my gorgeous daughter Holly (9) who has Angelman’s Syndrome – a rare neurological genetic disorder, learn more at www.angelmanuk.org

-Away from the office I enjoy spending time with my wife Louise and Holly – who happily loves being outdoors (nature/nurture?) and we often can be seen scooting around Turnham Beeches.
+Away from the office, I enjoy spending time with my wife Louise and Holly – who happily loves being outdoors – nature/nurture?
+We often can be seen scooting around Burnham Beeches.

-Apart from lattes and gallons of tea to keep me going, I enjoy real ale particularly from our local brewery Rebellion and playing cricket.
-I love watching football and rugby but sadly there’s little time for that these days.
+Apart from lattes and gallons of tea to keep me going, I enjoy real ale particularly the legendary IPA from our local brewery Rebellion in Marlow and red wine from, well, anywhere really!

-Thanks for checking out our website, I look forward to meeting you soon at one of our sites.
+Thanks for checking out our website keep up to date on our projects and ramblings on Twitter & Facebook, I look forward to meeting you at one of our sites very soon.

 I have always enjoyed the outdoors and spent a lot of my childhood cycling through the countryside.
 Admittedly it was partly through necessity.
 When you are too young to drive, buses arrive only once or twice a week and the nearest shop is nearly four miles away it does become the only reasonable way to travel.
 Luckily it was South Lincolnshire, an extremely flat part of the country (although it can be very windy).

-There may well have been fields at the front of my house and fields to the rear of my house and generally a landscape that is almost devoid of trees and hedges but I did get to see on a regular basis starling murmurations, hares in the fields, tawney owls, little owls, stoats, weasels and barn owls as well as a wide range of farmland birds.
-Something that I never really appreciated until I moved away and I want to make sure that people do appreciate the wildlife on their doorstep.
+There may well have been fields at the front of my house and fields to the rear of my house and generally a landscape that is almost devoid of trees and hedges but I did get to see on a regular basis Starling murmurations, hares in the fields, Tawney Owls, Little Owls, Stoats, Weasels and Barn Owls as well as a wide range of farmland birds.
+Something that I never really appreciated until I moved away so I want to make sure that people do appreciate the wildlife on their doorstep.
 You don’t know how long it will be there for and without help a lot of it will be lost.

 After leaving the flat lands, getting a degree in Zoology and doing some travelling around Europe I eventually moved to High Wycombe and volunteered to gain some practical experience in conservation management and an NVQ in Environmental Conservation.
 Since then I have always worked in conservation with an emphasis on community engagement.

 I have been part of Chiltern Rangers CIC since its inception, helping to make sure that the business is a success.
-It has been hard work but worth it and hope to be here for many years to come as we continue to improve The Chilterns and surrounding areas for the people and wildlife that live here.
+I have quite a mixed role within the organisation generally trying to make sure that the business is on an even keel and we are delivering everything that we’ve promised.
+That means I can be doing a day of practical work, followed by a day of chasing up invoices and planning, followed by a day of discussing business strategy and how we can ensure we’re a viable business for many years to come.
+It has been hard work but worth it and plan to be here for many years to come as we continue to improve The Chilterns and surrounding areas for the people and wildlife that live here.

 I first met John late in 2012 when he was looking for funding for a new social enterprise which would, 9 months later become Chiltern Rangers.
 It was quickly apparent that my skill set and experience was a good match for this organisation, and that it had great potential!
 I volunteered for 15 months to help John and Tony before, during and after the spin out of the Woodland Management Service into Chiltern Rangers CIC.
 I joined the board in November 2013 and work part-time on capacity building, the development of the business, partnerships, project development and funding strategies.